Without Prejudice

 Quotes from interviews:

 -"The main disappointment is people.
-My parents are for the war, my sister… My ideas about people turned out to be an illusion"
+My parents support the war, my sister… My beliefs about people turned out to be just an illusion"

-For 18% of participants, the disappointment was the duration of the war and its consequences
+For 18% of participants, the disappointment was the sheer duration of the war and its consequences

 Quotes from interviews:

--"The main disappointment is the length of the war.
-I can’t believe this is still going on"
+-"The main disappointment is how long the war has lasted.
+I can’t believe it’s still going on"

-For 5% of respondents — lack of international assistance
+Another 5% expressed disappointment with the lack of international assistance

 Quotes from interviews:

--“I was disappointed in the Western countries, in their help, in everything.
-Lots of talk, very little action”
+-"I was disappointed with the Western countries, with their help, with everything.
+Lots of talk, very little action"

-3% of respondents answered that it is the political system and leaders
+3% of respondents cited disappointment with the political system and its leaders

 Quotes from interviews:

--“Disappointment in leaders.
-No responsibility for this chaos»
+-"The leaders are a letdown.
+No one’s taking responsibility for this chaos"

 How do you see your future in Russia?